 Today, I'm very happy to be able to release the following Q&A with Bill Sanderson, who studied Illustration and Graphic Design from 1966 at the West of England College of Art and first taught art at a school in London while establishing his freelance work.
 His early commissions were editorial, for The Times, Time Out and the Radio Times.
 In the late 1970s he added advertising and publishing to his portfolio.
 He is part of a talented generation that matured in the 1970’s and has carried on working in much the same way to the present.
 There is a generous selection of his work on his own website that can be viewed by clicking here.
-In 2005 he won an award for book cover design from the V&A, details of which can be seen here.
-His book work includes a series of Penguin covers for the novels of Anthony Burgess in the 1980s, Harry Harrison and Felix Dennis.
+In 2005 he won an award for book cover design from the V&A. His book work includes a series of Penguin covers for the novels of Anthony Burgess in the 1980s, Harry Harrison and Felix Dennis.
 Now, early May his art will be seen in the upcoming The Legend of Sigurd and Gudrun.

 The Interview with Bill Sanderson